Faster Adaptive Optimization via Expected Gradient Outer Product Reparameterization: Experimental details

-For \cref{fig:layer-by-layer-spectra}, we use minibatches of size 300 to estimate gradients.
+For Figure~\ref{fig:layer-by-layer-spectra}, we use the same architecture and objective for the UCI digits dataset.
+For fashionMNIST, we use the train-validation-test split, as described in Section~\ref{ssec:dataset-details}, and use the architecture described in Section~\ref{ssec:architecture-details}.
+Wwe use minibatches of size 300 to estimate gradients.
 For each architecture, we use $M = 5d$ gradient samples to estimate each block EGOP matrix, where $d$ is the number of parameters in the network.
 This is a larger number of EGOP samples than we use in later experiments; this is done intentionally with the goal of clearly resolving the spectral decay, rather than having decay appear as an artifact of numerical estimation with few samples.
 We perform block EGOP reparameterization for both networks, where the blocks are defined by the weight matrices of each network.
-For more details on block reparameterization for neural network weights, see the example in \cref{sec:expanded-heuristics-discussion}.
+For more details on block reparameterization for neural network weights, see the example in Section~\ref{sec:expanded-heuristics-discussion}.

-When drawing gradients to estimate the block EGOP matrices, the distribution over parameters $\rho$ from which we draw is the same as a distribution we later use to initialize the networks during training.
-For a full description of this initialization distribution, see \cref{ssec:details-for-main-body-experimental-results}.
+When drawing gradients to estimate the block EGOP matrices, the distribution over parameters $\rho$ from which we draw is the same as the distribution we later use to initialize the networks during training.
+For a full description of this initialization distribution, see Section~\ref{ssec:details-for-main-body-experimental-results}.